Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

-To infer the redshift evolution of the absorbed fraction, we divide the total sample into different redshift bins, and then reconstruct the $N_\mathrm{H}$ distribution modelled by the 2-bin histogram model in each redshift bin.
-The redistribution matrices of different redshift bins are also derived from the total simulated sample divided into the same bins.
-In order to validate this approach, we randomly draw three sub-samples from the simulation, all of which share similar redshift and S/N distributions to those of our \emph{XMM}-COSMOS data sample, as well as the same sample size.
-We impose an increasing absorbed AGN fraction over redshift in the first sample, while the other two have a decreasing and a flat relation, respectively.
-We make six bins in the redshift space, with the first five bins being equally spaced with a bin width of 0.5, and the last bin having a width of 1.1 to encompass the most distant source ($z=3.6$).
-This binning is chosen to optimize the resolution in redshift, as well as the number of sources in each bin, for our \emph{XMM}-COSMOS sample.
+To infer the redshift evolution of the absorbed fraction, we divided the total sample into different redshift bins and then reconstructed the $N_\mathrm{H}$ distribution modeled by the two-bin histogram model in each redshift bin.
+The transfer matrices of different redshift bins were also derived from the total simulated sample divided into the same bins.
+In order to validate this approach, we constructed three subsamples from the simulation; all of them share similar redshift and S/N distributions to those of our \emph{XMM}-COSMOS data sample, as well as the same sample size.
+We imposed an increasing absorbed AGN fraction with redshift in the first sample, while the other two have a decreasing and a flat relation, respectively.
+We made six bins in the redshift space, with the first five bins being equally spaced with a bin width of 0.5, and the last bin having a width of 1.1 to encompass the most distant source ($z=3.6$).
+This binning was chosen to optimize the resolution in redshift, as well as the number of sources in each bin, for our \emph{XMM}-COSMOS sample.
 The results, as well as those using medians or stacked PDFs, are shown in the first row of Fig.~\ref{fig:obsfrac_simul}.
-For the medians it is straightforward to calculate the absorbed fraction, while for the stacked PDF, we use the stacked posteriors integrated above $10^{22}$\,cm$^{-2}$ as an estimate for the absorbed fraction.
+For the medians it was straightforward to calculate the absorbed fraction, while for the stacked PDF, we used the stacked posteriors integrated above $10^{22}$\,cm$^{-2}$ as an estimate for the absorbed fraction.
 We see that, using medians or stacked PDFs, we tend to underestimate the slope of the relation.
 This is particularly clear in the case of an increasing absorbed fraction with redshift, where at high redshift the stacked PDF and medians substantially underestimate the absorbed fraction (upper left panel of Fig.~\ref{fig:obsfrac_simul}), due to the increasing difficulty of constraining $N_\mathrm{H}$ as redshift increases (see Sect.~5.3 in Paper~\rom{1}).
 On the other hand, our approach successfully recovers the true absorbed fraction without measurable bias for all three samples.